prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 * a `Protobuf Message` (or Proto Message) refers to the [content type](https://www.rfc-editor.org/rfc/rfc9110.html#name-content-type) definition of the data structure for this Protocol.
 Since the specification uses [Google Protocol Buffers ("protobuf")](https://protobuf.dev/) exclusively, the schema is defined in a ["proto" file](https://protobuf.dev/programming-guides/proto3/) and represented by a single Protobuf ["message"](https://protobuf.dev/programming-guides/proto3/#simple).
 * a `Wire Format` is the format of the data as it travels on the wire (i.e. in a network).
 In the case of Remote-Write, this is always the compressed binary protobuf format.
 * a `Sender` is something that sends Remote-Write data.
 * a `Receiver` is something that receives (writes) Remote-Write data.
-The meaning of `writing` is up to the Receiver e.g. usually it means storing received data in a database, but also just validating, splitting or enhancing it.
+The meaning of `Written` is up to the Receiver e.g. usually it means storing received data in a database, but also just validating, splitting or enhancing it.
+* `Written` refers to data the `Receiver` has received and is accepting.
+Whether or not it has ingested this data to persistent storage, written it to a WAL, etc. is up to the `Receiver`.
+The only distinction is that the `Receiver` has accepted this data rather than explicitly rejecting it with an error response.
 * a `Sample` is a pair of (timestamp, value).
 * a `Histogram` is a pair of (timestamp, [histogram value](https://github.com/prometheus/docs/blob/b9657b5f5b264b81add39f6db2f1df36faf03efe/content/docs/concepts/native_histograms.md)).
 * a `Label` is a pair of (key, value).